 How Do They Differ in Scope and Sustainability Coverage?

 This is the most fundamental distinction.
 LCA addresses the environmental dimension of sustainability, generating quantitative impact scores across multiple environmental impact categories.
 LCSA addresses all three sustainability dimensions simultaneously: environmental through E-LCA, economic through LCC, and social through S-LCA.
 A study conducted using LCA alone can tell you the climate change impact, water footprint, or acidification potential of a product system.
-It cannot tell you the life cycle cost to producers, users, or society, nor can it tell you whether the workers producing the product are paid a living wage or whether the local community benefits from or is harmed by the production facility.
-LCSA answers all of these questions within a unified framework.
+It cannot tell producers, users, or society the life cycle cost.
+It also cannot tell you whether the workers producing the product are paid a living wage.
+Additionally, it cannot tell you whether the local community benefits from or is harmed by the production facility.
+Thus, the “LCA vs LCSA Sustainability Framework Comparison” shows that LCSA addresses all these questions within a unified framework.

 Which Framework Is More Methodologically Mature?